microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 Since Availability Groups provide high availability and lower downtime due to its non-shared storage replica design, it is important to see a failover in action to understand the application experience.

 In previous sections of this module, you deployed an Availability Group using an operator.
-The operator also coordinates with *agents* in containers running in the same POD as the SQL Server replicas to detect failover conditions and if necessary trigger a failover.
+The operator also coordinates with *agents* in containers running in the same pod as the SQL Server replicas to detect failover conditions and if necessary trigger a failover.
 A failover will cause one of the synchronized secondary replicas to shift roles as a new primary replica.
 The previous primary replica, once it is healthy, can be synchronized and become a secondary replica.

 Proceed to the Activity to simulate a failover and test a new primary replica is active.